An unconditionally energy stable and positive upwind DG scheme for the Keller-Segel model: Fully discrete scheme

-Consider the following well-known theorem: \begin{theorem}[Leray-Schauder fixed point theorem] Let $\X$ be a Banach space and let $T\colon\X\longrightarrow\X$ be a continuous and compact operator.
-If the set is bounded (with respect to $\alpha$), then $T$ has at least one fixed point. \end{theorem}
+\begin{proposition} There is at least one solution of \eqref{eq:esquema_DG_upw_KS_truncated_u}--\eqref{eq:esquema_DG_upw_KS_truncated_mu}. \end{proposition} \begin{proof} Consider the following well-known theorem: \begin{theorem}[Leray-Schauder fixed point theorem] Let $\X$ be a Banach space and let $T\colon\X\longrightarrow\X$ be a continuous and compact operator.
+If the set is bounded (uniformly with respect to $\alpha$), then $T$ has at least one fixed point. \end{theorem}

-Given $u^m\in\Pd_0(\T_h)$ with $u^m\ge 0$ and the unique solution $v^{m+1}$ of \eqref{eq:esquema_DG_upw_KS_1}, we define the map such that $T(\widehat{u},\widehat{\mu_\varepsilon})=(u,\mu_\varepsilon)\in\Pd_0(\T_h)\times\Pd_0(\T_h)$ is the unique solution of the linear (and decoupled) problem:
+Given $u^m\in\Pd_0(\T_h)$ with $u^m\ge 0$ and the unique solution $v^{m+1}$ of \eqref{eq:esquema_DG_upw_KS_truncated_v}, we define the map such that $T(\widehat{u},\widehat{\mu})=(u,\mu)\in\Pd_0(\T_h)\times\Pd_0(\T_h)$ is the unique solution of the linear (and decoupled) problem:

-To check that $T$ is well defined, it is straightforward to see that the solutions $u$ of \eqref{eq:esquema_lineal_Leray-Schauder_DG_upw_KS_1} and $\mu_\varepsilon$ of \eqref{eq:esquema_lineal_Leray-Schauder_DG_upw_KS_2} are unique, which involves their existence as $\Pd_0(\T_h)$ is a finite-dimensional space.
+To check that $T$ is well defined, it is straightforward to see that the solutions $u$ of \eqref{eq:esquema_lineal_Leray-Schauder_DG_upw_KS_1} and $\mu$ of \eqref{eq:esquema_lineal_Leray-Schauder_DG_upw_KS_2} are unique, which involves their existence as $\Pd_0(\T_h)$ is a finite-dimensional space.

 Secondly, we will check that $T$ is continuous.
-Let $\{\widehat{u}_j\}_{j\in\N}, \{\widehat{\mu_\varepsilon}_j\}_{j\in\N}\subset\Pd_0(\T_h)$ be sequences such that $\lim_{j\to\infty}\widehat{u}_j=\widehat{u}$ and $\lim_{j\to\infty}\widehat{\mu_\varepsilon}_j=\widehat{\mu_\varepsilon}$.
-Taking into account that all norms are equivalent in $\Pd_0(\T_h)$ since it is a finite-dimensional space, the convergences $\widehat u_j\to \widehat u$ and $\widehat {\mu_\varepsilon}_j\to \widehat {\mu_\varepsilon}$ are equivalent to the elementwise convergences $(\widehat u_j)_K\to \widehat u_K$ and $(\widehat {\mu_\varepsilon}_j)_K\to \widehat {\mu_\varepsilon}_K$ for every $K\in\T_h$ (this may be seen, for instance, by using the norm $\norma{\cdot}_{L^\infty(\Omega)}$).
-Taking limits when $j\to \infty$ in \eqref{esquema_lineal_Leray-Schauder_DG_upw_KS} (with $\widehat{u}\defeq\widehat{u}_j$, $\widehat{\mu_\varepsilon}\defeq\widehat{\mu_\varepsilon}_j$ and $(u,\mu_\varepsilon)\defeq T(\widehat u_j,\widehat{\mu_\varepsilon}_j)$), using the notion of elementwise convergence and the fact that $\log((\widehat u)_\oplus+\varepsilon)$ is continuous, we get that hence $T$ is continuous.
+Let $\{\widehat{u}_j\}_{j\in\N}, \{\widehat{\mu}_j\}_{j\in\N}\subset\Pd_0(\T_h)$ be sequences such that $\lim_{j\to\infty}\widehat{u}_j=\widehat{u}$ and $\lim_{j\to\infty}\widehat{\mu}_j=\widehat{\mu}$.
+Taking into account that all norms are equivalent in $\Pd_0(\T_h)$ since it is a finite-dimensional space, the convergences $\widehat u_j\to \widehat u$ and $\widehat {\mu}_j\to \widehat {\mu}$ are equivalent to the elementwise convergences $(\widehat u_j)_K\to \widehat u_K$ and $(\widehat {\mu}_j)_K\to \widehat {\mu}_K$ for every $K\in\T_h$ (this may be seen, for instance, by using the norm $\norma{\cdot}_{L^\infty(\Omega)}$).
+Taking limits when $j\to \infty$ in \eqref{esquema_lineal_Leray-Schauder_DG_upw_KS} (with $\widehat{u}\defeq\widehat{u}_j$, $\widehat{\mu}\defeq\widehat{\mu}_j$ and $(u,\mu)\defeq T(\widehat u_j,\widehat{\mu}_j)$), using the notion of elementwise convergence and the fact that $\log((\widehat u)_\oplus+\varepsilon)$ is continuous, we get that hence $T$ is continuous.
 In addition, $T$ is compact since $\Pd_0(\T_h)$ have finite dimension.

 Finally, let us prove that the set is bounded (independent of $\alpha$).
 The case $\alpha=0$ is trivial so we will assume that $\alpha\in(0,1]$.